Joan Shorenstein Fellowships

 Application deadlines

-The Joan Shorenstein Fellowship has moved to a rolling application, which will open in June 2024.
-Applications will be accepted at any time in the year, and applicants should indicate their preferred term/timeframe for their fellowship.
+The Joan Shorenstein Fellowship has a rolling application.
+Applications are accepted at any time in the year, and applicants should indicate their preferred term/timeframe for their fellowship.
 Staff and faculty will review applications within 4-6 weeks of receipt.
 If the review committee is interested in your proposal we will contact you for further information, references, and interviews.
 We cannot respond to all applications, so if you do not hear back within three months you should assume that your application was not selected to move forward in the review process.

 Institution